shubham1925/Kalman-Filter/index.md

 ### Key Results

 ### Application in decision making for robots
+Since decision making is a process of taking actions based on the current and the goal state.
+It becomes necessary to know the current state of the system.
+Kalman filters can be helpful here, when the current state of the robot is not precisely known.
+[1] Best shows how a kalman filter based algorithm assists a POMDP.

+### Overview of the important applications

 Kalman filters are useful in robot localization, where landmarks are known but the robot position isn’t.
 If the robot position is calculated using trigonometry and sensor inputs or by dead-reckoning, then it may seem like the robot is jumping around the area.
 Kalman filter is better in such applications, as it models the uncertainty of the sensor measurements as well.